Blue Harbour in brief

 Activist investor Clifton S. Robbins founded Blue Harbour Group in 2004.
 The fund is based in Greenwich, Connecticut.
 Blue Harbour manages capital on behalf of pension funds, endowments, and other institutional investors.

 Blue Harbour initiated some new positions and sold some existing positions in 4Q14.
 The fourth quarter ended in December.
-In this series, we’ll go through some of the main increased positions that the fund traded during the fourth quarter.
+In this series, we’ll go through some of the main positions that the fund traded during the fourth quarter.
 The value of the fund’s US long portfolio increased from $2.54 billion in 3Q14 to $3.11 billion in 4Q14.

-Blue Harbour’s notable increased positions in 4Q14
+Blue Harbour’s dropped positions in 4Q14

-Blue Harbour’s top ten holdings
+Blue Harbour’s top holdings

-Blue Harbour comments on investment strategy
+Blue Harbour comments on its investment strategy